Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 - Definition for the line items
     The line item section includes a list of individual items of the message, such as required information for each product that is part of an invoice.
 It is necessary to have a specific definition for the line items because they require other data sources than the message header.
-    The *DataHub Exporter* processes the EDIFACT line items group for each line item of the business document.
+    The *DataHub Exporter* processes the EDIFACT line items group for each line item of a business document.

 Note that this chapter is valid both for the definition of the header and the line items.
 Do not start with the line item definition before you have prepared the line item export.
 For detailed information, see [Prepare line item export](./02_ManageHeaderFileSett.md#prepare-line-item-export).